 To limit demands on researcher time, proposals will initially be screened to ensure they meet guidelines for the program: originality of the proposed research area, interdisciplinary collaboration, and potential for obtaining external funding.
 Then, successful proposals will be selected by lottery.

 Decisions will be announce about four weeks after the application deadline.
-The grant period will be from January 1, 2020 to December 31, 2020.
-A one-page report detailing the outcomes of the project will be required by March 31, 2021.
-Participants may be asked to present at a symposium in 2021.
+The grant period will be from May 1, 2020 to August 31, 2021.
+A one-page report detailing the outcomes of the project will be required by October 31, 2021.
+Participants may be asked to present at a symposium in 2021 or 2022.

 Who is eligible to apply for a STAIR grant?